plausible/docs/docs/excluding-pages.md

 Alternatively, you can also manually exclude specific pages from being tracked.
 Here's how.

-## 1. Change the Plausible script on your site
+## 1. You'll need to use a different Plausible script snippet

 To manually exclude specific pages from being tracked, you need to change your Plausible script snippet `src` attribute from `https://plausible.io/js/plausible.js` to `https://plausible.io/js/plausible.exclusions.js`